Promoting your paper

-All Company of Biologists’ journals are present on the popular social media sites Twitter and Facebook (see our Twitter account and Facebook page).
-The Company of Biologists is also on Twitter (see here).
+Like all Company of Biologists’ journals, we are present on the popular social media sites Twitter and Facebook.
+The Company of Biologists is also on Twitter.
 The editorial teams of each journal will highlight a selection of papers and reviews from each issue on our social media accounts.

 The Company of Biologists also has a YouTube channel, where selected movies and other content are highlighted.